karesti/harry-potter-vertx/README.md

 #### Death Eater

-Consumes the messages from the event bus "NAMED" address.
+Consumes messages from the event bus "NAMED" address.

 The Death Eater will be able to go instantly where the Wizard has said the taboo name.
-That's how the Cursed Taboo name works, and that's why you should say "You-Know-Who" or "He-Who-Must-Not-Be-Named" or "Dark Lord" if you are a Death Eater.
+That's how the Cursed Taboo name works, and that's why you should say "You-Know-Who", "He-Who-Must-Not-Be-Named" or "Dark Lord" (if you are a Death Eater).
 You chose your side, no judgement!

 The Death Eater will use the killing curse against the Wizard and come back to report.
 A Death Eater can't start a killing curse if it's already doing one!

-#### Dark Lord
+#### Dark Lord - Monitoring

 Consumes monitoring messages from the event bus "ADAVA_KEDAVRA" address and logs them.
 The Dark Lord wants to check that Death Eaters are working well.